sails101/contribute-to-sails101/README.md

-# jsonapi #
+# jsonapi.org standards #

-This allows sails to handle requests and responses via the jsonapi.org specs.
+This allows sails to handle requests and responses via the [jsonapi.org](http://jsonapi.org) specs.
 For example:

 ```js
 {